Battlefield 2042’s Hazard Zone mode is a twist on multiplayer squad combat

 The metagame

 The Hazard Zone metagame assigns value to the data drives.
 Each data drive that you successfully extract will be converted into a special, Hazard Zone-specific currency called Dark Market Credits.
-You then spend these Dark Market Credits before each match in order to buy and equip weapons, gadgets and Tactical Upgrades unique to Hazard Zone.
+You then spend these Dark Market Credits before each match in order to buy and equip weapons, gadgets, and Tactical Upgrades unique to Hazard Zone.

 There are four main components to the metagame: If you successfully extract, you will be rewarded based on the number of data drives collected, those turn into XP and valuable Dark Market Credits that can be used to make you powerful for the next round.
 You have to strategize and equip before a match.
 You get a briefing at the outset.
 Then you will insert your squad into the map at a predetermined location.
 You have to then retrieve the data drives using tools like an Intel Scanner.
 You have to make sure one member of the squad has it.